 One of the best things about chilling out on a Goan beach is the abundance of beach shacks selling tasty snacks such as prawn balchao and refreshing mango lassi.

 My version of this recipe is ruthlessly authentic, with a typically complex TFD spice profile.
 There are several unique spices and condiments used in this recipe, including relatively mild Kashmiri chiles, the rare and scarlet Byadagi chile, raw coconut vinegar, asafoetida, fresh curry leaves and Indian jaggery sugar.
 All of these may be purchased via their respective links.

-If you dig the spicy, you will LOVE this recipe, my Citizens! 🙂
+If you dig the spicy, you will LOVE this recipe, ! 🙂

 We are sorry that this post was not useful for you!